-Your Work Working for virtual call centers means their customer calls come directly to your home-office.
+Your Work Working as an independent contractor (not employee) for virtual call centers means their customer calls come directly to your home-office.
 You are connected to your virtual call center clients through our Network.

 Your Workplace Because the calls are from virtual call centers.
 You work from your own home office using your own PC work station.
 You are connected to your virtual call clients through our Network.